On spectral stability of the nonlinear Dirac equation: Introduction

-\begin{enumerate} \item Point eigenvalues of the linearized Dirac equation may bifurcate (as $\omega$ changes) from the origin, when the dimension of the generalized null space jumps up (at the values of $\omega$ when $\p\sb\omega\norm{\phi\sb\omega}\sb{L\sp 2}=0$). \item Since the spectrum of the linearization does not have to be a subset of $\R\cup \jj \R$, there may also be point eigenvalues which bifurcate from the imaginary axis (either from the essential spectrum or from the collision of eigenvalues in the spectral gap) into the complex plane.
-We do not know particular examples of such behavior for the nonlinear Dirac equation. \item Moreover, there may be point eigenvalues already present in the spectra of linearizations at arbitrarily small solitary waves.
-Formally, we could say that these eigenvalues bifurcate from the essential spectrum of the free Dirac equation, which can be considered as the linearization of the nonlinear Dirac equation at the zero solitary wave. \end{enumerate}

-The first scenario has been studied in \cite{dirac-vk-arxiv}.
-Here we will investigate the second and the third scenarios.

-Here is the plan of the paper.
+Here is the plan of the present analysis.
 The results are stated in Section~\ref{sect-results}.
-We consider the properties of solitary waves in Section~\ref{sect-sw}.
-General properties of the linearization at solitary waves are considered in Section~\ref{sect-linearization}.
-Properties of embedded eigenvalues are in Section~\ref{sect-embed}.
-Bifurcations of eigenvalues from the imaginary axis are considered in Sections~\ref{sect-bif}, \ref{sect-vb}, and~\ref{sect-vb-zero}.
-The Hardy-type inequalities and Carleman-Berthier-Georgescu inequalities are considered in Appendices~\ref{sect-hardy} and~\ref{sect-carleman}.
+Our main tools, the Carleman--Berthier--Georgescu estimates, are derived in Section~\ref{sect-carleman}.
+The exponential decay of solitary waves and of eigenfunctions is proved in Section~\ref{sect-exp}.
+Bifurcation of eigenvalues from the essential spectrum is considered in Sections~\ref{sect-b}.
+The unique continuation principle for the Dirac operator from \cite[Appendix]{MR880983}, adapted to our needs, is in Appendix~\ref{Sec:UniqueContinuation}; incidentally, our Theorem~\ref{theorem-ln} proves the conjecture put forward in \cite{MR865834} on unique continuation principle for the Dirac operator $D_m+V$ with $V\in L_{\mathrm{loc}}^q(\R^n)$, $q\ge n$ for $n\ne 2$ and $q>2$ for $n=2$.